All of New Zealand is currently at Alert Level 1, as of midday 12 March 2021.

 Singers may consider carrying out their own temperature checks before attending rehearsals.

 Ensure that attendance registers are accurately recorded and contact lists are kept up to date.
-Ensure there are sign-in forms at the door (singers should use their own pens) and contact lists are kept up to date.
 Taking a photo at rehearsals may be an additional means of recording attendance.

 Ensure there is access to hand washing/hand sanitiser at the door to the rehearsal room and in the bathrooms.